vasusesh1/ImpulseBreaker_PromptEngineeringWithClaude/README.md

 ## 📬 Want the Prompt?

-DM me or grab it from [`prompt.txt`](./prompt.txt) — and feel free to remix it for your own AI coach idea!
+DM me on Linkedin or grab it from this repo — and feel free to remix it for your own AI coach idea!

 ---

-## 💡 More Coming Soon
+## 🧪 More Projects Coming Soon

-I’m working on [**DishMuse**](https://www.linkedin.com) — a medium-code LangChain project that turns fridge leftovers into  meals with chat-powered UX.
+### 🥘 **DishMuse**
+A medium-code chatbot built with LangChain that helps users generate recipes from leftover ingredients, dietary needs, or meal-prep goals.
+Not just Indian — the bot adapts to user cuisine preferences, occasion, and context.
+It’s part smart assistant, part cooking buddy — with a chat interface designed for delight and decision-making.

+### 💎 **StyleSync**
+An AI stylist that suggests jewelry and accessory pairings based on your outfit, occasion, and aesthetic.
+Think: color contrast, event theme, neckline match — all powered by prompt logic and personalization.
+This will be a playful, creative bot with visual and language grounding.

 ---

 ## 🙋‍♀️ About Me

+I’m a **Prompt Engineer + AI UX Explorer** working at the intersection of GenAI, behavior design, and conversational interfaces.

+Building human-centered AI tools that are useful, thoughtful — and sometimes funny.

+Let’s connect if you’re working on:
+- Prompt-driven interfaces
-I'm a prompt engineer + AI UX explorer designing practical tools for real people.
+- AI UX for real-world use
-Always experimenting.
-Always building.
-Let’s connect!

----
+- GenAI product innovation

 > “If I’m not ready for it, it’s not ready for me.” – Impulse Breaker’s final words 😄